 Child Care Director Certification and Certificate Program Summaries

-Childcare directors oversee the day-to-day administration of daycare centers and childcare facilities.
 Individuals interested into moving into a leadership role within a childcare center may consider earning a certificate in childcare administration.
-National certification is also available from several organizations.
+Learn what types of topics are addressed in these programs, what certifications are available and what's needed to apply for admission.

 A certificate program in childcare administration provides students with the training and knowledge necessary to supervise early childhood programs.
 Students learn about the various job duties and responsibilities of childcare directors, managers and supervisors, including staffing, facilities management, scheduling and recordkeeping.
 They also learn to manage the finances and determine budgets for various programs.